Why African Women Don’t Often Date African-American Men

-Well, this is one of those testy topics that I am sure you will either agree with or think of as ‘utterly senseless’, but the truth is since Dunia Magazine provides the platform for cross cultural discussions, I thought to ‘lay it out on the table’.
-By confronting and discussing these things, we might actually begin to break the ice … that I am sure you agree exists.
+Well, this is one of those testy topics that I am sure you will either agree with or think of as ‘utterly senseless’, but the truth is that since DUNIA Magazine provides the platform for cross cultural discussions, I thought to ‘lay it out on the table’.
+By confronting and discussing these things, we may actually begin to break the ice … that I am sure you agree often exists between Africans and African Americans.

 In as much as my intention is not to generalize or stereotype, I am writing this article based on real life experiences and events.